alaattinyilmaz/face-recognition/README.md

 # face-recognition
 Computer Vision face recognition and reconstruction by PCA method.

-All the equation and procedure below is explained in my report detailly: https://github.com/alaattinyilmaz/face-recognition/blob/master/face-recognition.pdf
+All the required equations and procedure below is explained in my report detailly: https://github.com/alaattinyilmaz/face-recognition/blob/master/face-recognition.pdf

 ### Face Detection & Dataset